microsoft/pxt-adafruit/docs/projects/rock-paper-scissors.md

     basic.showNumber(game.score())
 })
 ```
-## 6

-You have successfully tracked and displayed the number of wins on the micro:bit!
-However, what about losses?
+## Step 7: Staying honest

+Success!
+Your micro:bit can track wins!
+But what about losses?
-Use the Game drawer to change score by -1 when button `B` is pressed.
+Use the ``Game`` drawer to subtract `1` from your score when you press button `B`.

 Here are all the blocks you will need:

 ```shuffle
 input.onButtonPressed(Button.B, () => {